 The Official Information Act (OIA) is an important part of New Zealand's constitutional framework.
-The OIA allows New Zealanders to have access to information that enables their participation in government and hold governments and government agencies to account.
+It allows New Zealanders to access information that enables them to participate in government, and hold governments and government agencies to account.

 The OIA allows New Zealand citizens, permanent residents, and anyone who is in New Zealand to request any official information held by government agencies – including the Ministry of Justice.